Potato Power Elementary School Activity

 Simple machines are devices with few or no moving parts that make work easier.
 Students are introduced to the six types of simple machines — the wedge, wheel and axle, lever, inclined plane, screw, and pulley — in the context of the construction of a pyramid, gaining high-level insights into tools that have been used since ancient times and are still in use today.
 In two hands-on activities, students begin their own pyramid design by performing materials calculations, and evaluating and selecting a construction site.
 The six simple machines are examined in more depth in subsequent lessons in this unit.

-Straw Bridges Middle School Activity
+Spaghetti Bridges Middle School Activity